ethankennerly/ludumdare-43/engineering.md

 1. [x] AI passes when a move would lose a point.
 1. [ ] Editor does not freeze with several iterations on 5x5.
 1. [ ] If player passes, and AI passes for fear of losing, player wins.
+1. [ ] If player passes, and AI is winning by score on board, pass.
 1. [x] Pass
     1. [x] Referee.Game pass.
     1. [x] Two consecutive passes ends.